7/24/2019

 Operator

-please.
-Our next question comes from the line of Erin Wright with Credit Suisse.
+Our next question comes from the line of Aaron Wright with Credit Suisse.
 Please proceed with your question.

 speaker

 Great.
 Thank you.
-You mentioned the new real world preferred partnership.
-How should we think about the contributions from a win like this in the real world space?
+You mentioned the new real-world preferred partnership.
+How should we think about the contributions from a win like this in the real-world space?
 And should this contribute more meaningfully over time?
 And what was the genesis of the relationship?
-How much of it was a function of what you have in terms of the global data assets?
-Or was this a customer that you were working with previously, maybe from a next-gen perspective?
-And then I guess I have a second question just on cost cutting.
-You've obviously been very diligent there.
-During your investor day, you highlighted as part of vision 2022, kind of the next wave of cost cutting.
-I think you mentioned that you were still identifying some of the key initiatives there and the progression they're on in terms of the cost savings.
-I guess what have you identified thus far and how should we be thinking about the progression of the next wave from a cost-cutting standpoint?
+How much of it was a function of what you have in terms of the global data assets, or was this a customer that you were working with previously, maybe from a next-gen perspective?
+And then I guess I have a second question just on cost-cutting.
+You've obviously been very diligent there during your investor day.
+You highlighted as part of Vision 2022 kind of the next wave of cost-cutting.
+I think you mentioned that you were still identifying some of the key initiatives there and the progression thereon in terms of the cost savings process.
+I guess, what have you identified thus far and how should we be thinking about the progression of the next wave from a cost-cutting standpoint?
 Thanks.

 speaker